Post–civil rights era in African-American history: 1970s

-In the 1973 and 1974 MLB seasons, African-American baseball player Hank Aaron sought to pass Babe Ruth’s career home-run record.
+In the 1973 and 1974 MLB seasons, African-American baseball player Hank Aaron sought to pass Babe Ruth's career home-run record.
 Between 1973 and 1974, Aaron broke the world record for most mail received in one year with over 950,000 letters.
-Over one-third of those letters were hate mail letters for beating a white man’s record, including death threats.
+Over one-third of those letters were hate mail letters for beating a white man's record, including death threats.

+In June 1974, Martin Luther King's mother was assassinated.
+Alberta Williams King was shot dead at a church during a Sunday service.

-Alex Haley published his novel Roots: The Saga of an American Family in 1976; it became a bestseller and generated great levels of interest in African-American genealogy and history.
+Alex Haley published his novel Roots: The Saga of an American Family in 1976.
+It became a bestseller and generated great levels of interest in African-American genealogy and history.
 Roots was adapted into an eight part 1977 TV series that attracted a huge audience across the country.

 President Jimmy Carter appointed Andrew Young to serve as Ambassador to the United Nations in 1977, the first African American to serve in the position.
 In Regents of the University of California v.
-Bakke (1978), the US Supreme Court barred racial quota systems in college admissions but affirmed the constitutionality of affirmative action programs giving equal access to minorities.
+Bakke (1978), the U.S. Supreme Court barred racial quota systems in college admissions but affirmed the constitutionality of affirmative action programs giving equal access to minorities.

 On November 18, 1978, six hundred and forty eight African-Americans died in the mass murder/suicide of the Peoples Temple religious group in Jonestown, Guyana.
 The religious group, led by Jim Jones, had relocated from California to establish a community in Guyana, South America.

-The Atlanta Child Murders between 1979 and 1981 set Atlanta's Black community on edge.
+The Atlanta Child Murders which were committed between 1979 and 1981 set Atlanta's Black community on edge.
 At least 28 Black children and teenagers were abducted and murdered in similar circumstances in less than two years before their killer was caught.

 1980s

 In 1982, Michael Jackson released Thriller, which became the best-selling album of all time.

 The Miracle Valley shootout in October 1982 saw two Black churchgoers killed and seven Arizona law enforcement officers injured.

 In 1983, Guion Bluford became the first African American to go into space in NASA's program.
+President Ronald Reagan signed a bill in 1983 to create a federal holiday to honor Martin Luther King Jr., who was assassinated in 1968 and considered a martyr to civil rights.
 Established by legislation in 1983, Martin Luther King Jr. Day was first celebrated as a national holiday on January 20, 1986.

 Alice Walker received the Pulitzer Prize in 1983 for her novel The Color Purple.
 In September 1983, Vanessa L. Williams became the first African American to win the title of Miss America as Miss America 1984.